 - Always bag your produce – think about all the food that travels over the check-out conveyor belt…it’s not worth the risk of cross-contamination at that stage either.

 - Always wash your produce with soap and water whenever possible.

 In the majority of cases, grocery shopping will be a safe venture for obtaining allergen-friendly foods.
 My objective with this blog post was simply to raise the awareness of risks involved in daily life that many of us overlook.
 Hopefully shedding light on this subject will help all of us become a little safer with the management of our food allergies.
 Good luck and let me know if you have had a similar experience at the grocery store!

-– Dylan B.Tags: Allergy Awareness, Cross-contamination, Dylan B., Food and Drink, Groceries
+– Dylan B.Tags: Allergy Awareness, Anxiety, Cross-contamination, Dylan B., Food and Drink, Groceries